tschuelia/PyPythia/docs/install.md

 ### Running Pythia

-If you are having trouble running pythia, you can also replace `pythia` with `python pypythia/prediction.py`.
+If you are having trouble running pythia, you can also replace `pythia` with `python pypythia/main.py`.
 For this to work you need to install Pythia from source and you need to be in the PyPythia directory (which you should be after the installation).

-If this does not work either, as of version 1.0.1, PyPythia includes a Python script that allows predictions from code without installing Pythia.
-See the Usage wiki page for more details.